tilemill-project/tilemill/platforms/osx/packaging.md

     # this should produce a line of output pointing to valid mapnik-config
     which mapnik-config | grep $MAPNIK_ROOT

+Note: the sdk was created using http://trac.mapnik.org/browser/trunk/osx/scripts/static-universal.sh

 ## Change into tilemill dir

 Now, in the same shell that you set the above environment settings navigate to your tilemill development directory.

-   cd ~/tilemill # or wherever you git clone tilemill
+   cd ~/tilemill # or wherever you git cloned tilemill

 ## Rebuild node-sqlite